JarekKrolik/MovieManiacsFrontEnd/README.md

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,ts)](https://skillicons.dev)

 Front-end for MovieManiac application.
-Created with Typescript and React.

 App functions :
- - creating and managing accounts in MovieManiac
+ - forms for logging, registering and managing accounts
- - gives quick and easy access to IMDb database, where you can find any kind of data about a movie or series (trailers, photos, posters, full cast with specific information about every included person , etc.)
+ - through search bar gives quick and easy access to IMDb database, where you can find any kind of data about a movie or series (trailers, photos, posters, full cast with specific information about every included person , etc.)
  - making and managing personal lists of favourite movies and actors
  - adding comments for movies with likes and dislikes option
  - "what to watch?" option that based on your favourite movies list suggests what movie you might like, and search for its streaming availability